-Students whose research results in a thesis are required to enroll in one thesis credit hour during any semester in which they are working on the thesis and must enroll in at least one thesis credit hour during the semester of degree completion.
-The defense of the thesis may be considered as part of the comprehensive examination.
+Students in the thesis option are required to enroll in one thesis credit hour during any semester in which they are working on the thesis and must enroll in at least one thesis credit hour during the semester of degree completion.
 All theses presented must meet the requirements as listed in the Policy and Style Manual for Thesis Proposals and Master's Theses.
 Access the manual at the Graduate Studies/Current Students/Forms and Thesis Manual website: cnu.edu/admission/graduate.
-For currently enrolled students, the Thesis Format Review and Final Copy Due Dates can be accessed by logging in, at: interweb. cnu.edu/gradstudies/current/index.aspx.
-Theses may be placed in the CNU library as research sources available to the academic community.
+For currently enrolled students, the Thesis Format Review and Final Copy Due Dates can be accessed by logging in, at: https://my.cnu.edu/gradstudies/current/ under Forms and Documents.
+Theses will be placed in the CNU library and made available in the ProQuest Dissertations and Theses database as research sources available to the academic community.